planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-Before we get started with topics, let's review what we know about GeoServer.
+Before we get started with topics, let’s review what we know about GeoServer.

-A web-mapping server is a specific subset of a web-server designed to transfer mapping data (or spatial, or geographic, or geometric data).
+A web mapping server is a specific subset of a web-server designed to transfer mapping data (or spatial, or geographic, or geometric data).

-GeoServer is a web-mapping server.
+GeoServer is a web mapping server.
 As such, it operates as middleware between geospatial data formats and web services.

-GeoServer can read many different data formats, both vector and raster, proprietary and open.
+GeoServer can read many different data formats, both vector and raster, proprietary and open, file and database sources.

-What's perhaps most important is that GeoServer acts as a format-agnostic gateway to spatial information.
+What’s perhaps most important is that GeoServer acts as a format-agnostic gateway to spatial information.
 It standardizes its responses to the conventions of the OGC service specifications.
 While there are many services, the most frequently accessed are the Web Map Service (for map images) and Web Feature Service (for map data).

+A client need only read OGC services to be able to communicate with GeoServer.
+GeoServer handles the requests and responses from the client, and reads the data from the sources as necessary.
+The client does not need to know anything about the underlying data format.

 --------------------------------------------------